attack-monkey/hyperwrap/README.md

 import { getState } from 'hyperwrap';
 import { changeThing } from './change-thing.function';

-interface Props {
+// This is a typescript interface, which defines the expected data that our props will be.
+// State and Actions are interfaces in their own right - but belong in their own separate modules. interface Props {
     state?: State;
     actions?: Actions;
 }

-const actionsCollection = {
+// actionsCollection pulls in actions from other modules, ready for injection into our component. const actionsCollection = {
     changeThing: changeThing
 }